liberation/django-elasticsearch/readme.md

             suggest_fields=None,
             suggest_limit=None,
             fuzziness=None)
-    Returns a configurated EsQueryset with the given options, or the defaults set in ```EsIndexable.Elasticsearch```.
+    Returns a configured EsQueryset with the given options, or the defaults set in ```EsIndexable.Elasticsearch```.

 * **es.all**()
     Proxy to an empty query ```.search("")```.